-If an infection is found, your veterinarian will likely prescribe an oral and/or topical medicine in addition to a professional ear cleaning.
+If an infection is found, your veterinarian will likely prescribe oral and/or topical medications in addition to a professional ear cleaning.
 Know that ear infections are common, and most dogs experience one at some point in their lives.

 Don’t be too hard on yourself in the event that your beloved pooch encounters one as they are not fully preventable.
 Unfortunately, some Danes do experience recurring infections, so maintaining a consistent grooming routine is critical to help avoid them in the first place.

-While Great Dane’s are without a doubt also great babies, listen to your Dane throughout the ear cleaning process.
+While Great Danes are without a doubt also great babies, listen to your Dane throughout the ear-cleaning process.
 If they yelp in pain then it’s a sure sign that you are doing something wrong.
-While some do not enjoy the process, there is a big difference between an annoyance and pain.
+While some do not enjoy the process, there is a big difference between annoyance and pain.